 Finally, there’s the formation of a new tissue which lasts from eight weeks to one year.
 In addition to the stimulation of new proteins like collagen and elastin, microneutralization significantly increases the absorption of active substances contained in cosmetic creams or gels.

 A five to six treatment cycle should be regularly performed every seven to ten days, and then every three to four weeks.
 The time intervals between rolling sessions are there for a reason: to allow the skin enough to repair and regenerate.

 People can safely use the derma roller at home for treating a variety of skin problems which include:

-- Scars – Acne scars in the face and other parts of the body, as well as scars as a result from an illness (such as chicken pox), injury or surgery.
+- Scars – Acne scars in the face and other parts of the body, as well as scars as a result of an illness (such as chicken pox), injury or surgery.
 The derma roller helps in unifying, reducing as well as eliminating scars and other skin defects.

 - Stretch marks – The derma roller helps in evening out the coloring, brightening and reduce stretch marks.
 New, fresh and pink stretch marks in particular – usually occurring from the beginning up to six months – can benefit from the derma rolling treatment and see the results much sooner compared to older stretch marks.

 - Discoloration – The derma roller is also helpful in reducing discoloration caused by acne marks and sunburn, accelerating skin regeneration and lightening the skin’s color.
 It also helps in reducing hyperpigmentation.

 Active ingredients applied during the derma rolling procedure